corybuecker/corybuecker.com/content/posts/006-capturing-simple-analytics-without-GA.md

 Google Analytics relies on a cookie to remember the steps a particular visitor follows around a website.
 While [this is now a first-party cookie](https://clearcode.cc/blog/difference-between-first-party-third-party-cookies/), I don't see the need to use cookies for a simple blog.
 I'm not interested in distinct user analytics for a small site.

 Safari is a leader in web tracking privacy with their [Intelligent Tracking Prevention (ITP) technology](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/).
 If I do use this technique again for a different site and want to know a user's actions on my site only, I can add a first-party cookie at that time.
-This should be safe with ITP as long as Exlytics is hosted on a subdomain of that site.
+This should be safe with ITP as long as Exlytics is hosted on a subdomain (shared eTLD+1) of that site.

 ## Personally identifiable information (PII)